Where is Kevin Horlock now?

 Kevin Horlock, the Manchester City legend whose goal sparked the fight back in the 1999 season play off final against Gillingham which started the club’s journey back to the Premier League, retired from playing after dropping down into non-league football with Needham Market.

-In May 2016, Horlock was appointed manager of another Ryman League South side, Maldon & Tiptree alongside a new role within the Colchester United academy assisting with their under 21’s side.
+After leaving Chatham in 2016, Horlock joined Ryman League South side, Maldon & Tiptree as manager which he worked alongside a coaching role within the Colchester United academy assisting with their under 21’s side.

 Horlock has also been working with the Northern Ireland under 21’s side since 2013 and is currently one of their assistant coaches.